The Story of Stones and Stuff Stockholm

 How it started

-When I started in 2020, I mainly worked with stones and crystals, inspired by popular trends.
+So I started in 2020, and I mainly worked with stones and crystals, inspired by popular trends.

-By 2021, I discovered pearls and minimalistic designs, falling in love with their timeless elegance.
+By 2021, I discovered pearls and moved forward with more minimalistic designs, falling in love with their timeless elegance.

 One of the first necklaces with pearls - today, the Hannah necklace

-In 2022, I shifted my focus toward sustainability, reusing materials, primarily pearls and stones (and also crystals).
+In 2022, I shifted my focus toward reusing materials, primarily pearls and stones (and also crystals).

 This change was sparked by repairing an anklet for my sister.
 That small repair showed me the potential to give new life to old jewellery.
 As a natural problem-solver, I quickly began exploring ways to help others by redesigning or repairing old jewellery.

-The first jewellery I repaired for my sister, sparked the idea for a repair service.
+The first jewellery I repaired for my sister sparked the idea of upcycling the materials and repair services.